I7-Examples/When-in-Rome-1/docs/source.txt

 Instead of tasting or drinking a martini glass:
 	say "You tip the most recent martini glass up hopefully, but there really is nothing more to be gotten.
 Esther smirks at you."

-Instead of buying a martini:
+Instead of buying a martini glass:
 	say "Just in time, you remember that you planned to go home now."

-Instead of smelling a martini: say "It smells a little more vermouthy than you mix them yourself.
+Instead of smelling a martini glass:
+	say "It smells a little more vermouthy than you mix them yourself.
 Everyone always uses too much vermouth."

 Instead of waiting during Drinks:
 	say "You're silent for a moment, regarding your empty martini glass.
 Esther is silent too, which is oddly comforting.
 Then she gathers herself together.
 'I really should go.'";